 Blackwell serves 525 students in kindergarten through sixth grade.
 Our school includes self-contained deaf/hard-of-hearing classrooms.

 Every student has the opportunity to become fluent in Sign Language.
 Students are exposed to sign language for thirty minutes a week in their classroom.
 There is a curriculum that is followed for students to become fluent and are exposed to many different topics in conversation.
 Staff at Blackwell are encouraged to learn and use sign language during instruction.
-The Deaf and Hard of Hearing Program Kindergarten-Sixth grade integrates into the General Education classrooms for an inclusion setting.
-The sign language program is entering its thirteenth year, and many of the students are quite fluent communicators with sign.
+The Deaf and Hard of Hearing Program in kindergarten through sixth grade integrates into the general education classrooms for an inclusion setting.
+The sign language program is entering its 13th year, and many of the students are quite fluent communicators with sign.

 Blackwell has access to a full production studio.
 Every classroom has access to watch daily student-centered broadcasts and schoolwide instruction in sign language.
 All announcements are signed and broadcast throughout the school.

 Our sign language program received the School Board Honorary Award for Service to Persons with Disabilities from the National School Board Association and the National Organization on Disability.
 Blackwell School was also nominated for the Best Elementary School in the 2009 Deaf Illinois Awards.